DeFliTeam/proposed-tokenomics-change/README.md

 ## Bringing Revenues On Chain

 Through the current buy and burn methodology operating solely on the master-token.
 This supports the price of the master token whilst simultaneously increasing the value of the tokens emitted to each sub-network.
+Per epoch DeFli will commit a percentage of net revenues to the "master-token".
+This percentage will start at around 83% and will be announced at the time of epoch closure, this will be validated through an API pull from our sales ledger acting as an oracle.

 ## Staking